Writing

 Why do we project human emotions onto cats on the internet?
 A deep dive into meme culture and the psychology of cute.

-The Art of Now: Six Ways to Live in the Moment
+The Art of Now: Six Steps to Living in the Moment

-What Your Stuff Reveals About You | Psychology Today What Your Stuff Reveals About You Our choices in books, movies, music, and art go to the core of who we are.
+Our choices in books, movies, music, and art go to the core of who we are.
 What your tastes reveal about you.
-By…

 You Are What You Buy